Wednesday, December 31, 2025

 I walked out of the church trembling.
 My body had been pampered for eight hours, but my soul had just been stripped bare.

-I ended the night with a cup of coffee and light xiao mai (shu mai)—my comfort food.
+I ended the night with a cup of coffee and light xiao mai (shu mai)—my ultimate comfort food.
 I sat in my hotel room, packing my bags for Hoi An, checking my pedometer.

 13,450 steps.

-Reflection: The Labor Day
+Birthday Reflection: The Labor Day

 We spend our birthdays waiting for wishes.
 We want the notifications to pile up; we want to feel seen.